emmercm/www/src/blog/starting-a-metalsmith-project.md

 ### 8. Frontmatter in Markdown

-Wouldn't it be neat if we actually had a page title instead of `<title></title>`?
+Wouldn't it be neat if we had a real page title instead of `<title></title>`?
 That's where frontmatter and page metadata comes in.

 According to [Middleman](https://middlemanapp.com/basics/frontmatter/):